onnx/onnx/docs/IR.md

 The name of each dimension variable MUST adhere to C identifier syntax.

-Dimension variables are scoped to the declaration (graph signature, node signature, or single operator declaration) that they appear in.
-Thus, any given name denotes the same value within a declaration, allowing a declaration to describe how the shapes of inputs and outputs are related.
-For example, a graph that performs matrix cross-product may be defined as taking two inputs of shape [K,M] and [M,N], and produce an output of shape [K,N].
+Dimension variables are scoped to the declaration that they appear in.
+For graph inputs and outputs, the graph itself is the declaration.
+Dimension variables appearing in a graph's 'value_info' record are scoped to the value.
+Consequently, any name that is repeated denotes the same value within a declaration, allowing a declaration to describe how the shapes of inputs and outputs are related.

+For example, a graph that performs matrix cross-product may be defined as taking two inputs of shape [K,M] and [M,N], and producing an output of shape [K,N].

+The emptry string "", when used as a dimension name, denotes a single dimension of any cardinality.
+The string "*", when used as a dimension name, denotes zero or more dimensions of unknown cardinality.

 Shapes MAY be defined using a combination of integers and variables.